Interested in buying a property to rent out?

 Owning a buy to let property carries risk – and as a landlord, you have responsibilities and obligations.

-We subscribe to the Council of Mortgage Lenders’ (CML) Buy to Let Statement of Practice and this page will help you understand the risks associated with becoming a landlord and taking out a buy to let mortgage.
+We subscribe to the UK Finance Mortgage Lenders’ Buy to Let Statement of Practice and this page will help you understand the risks associated with becoming a landlord and taking out a buy to let mortgage.

 It will always be your responsibility to meet the costs of the mortgage.
 Your rental property may be repossessed if you don’t keep up repayments on your buy to let mortgage, and we may appoint a receiver of rent.
 Any shortfall after the property is sold would remain your responsibility.